dwtechnologies/gophish-owa-phishing-reporter/README.md

 $ git clone https://github.com/dwtechnologies/gophish-owa-phishing-reporter.git

 ```
+2. Make any needed adjustments

-2. Make your changes to App.tsx for example change the regular expression to match  other URLs than the default gophish format  "http://phish_server/?rid=1234567" and build.
+2.1 In App.tsx you can for example change the regular expression to match  other URLs than the default gophish format  "http://phish_server/?rid=1234567"

+2.2 Adjust settings in src/settings.json (destination mail etc)

+2.3 Do the build.
 ```
 $ npm run build